evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/importlib.rst

     .. method:: create_module(spec)

-       A method that returns the module object to use when importing a module.
-This method may return ``None``, indicating that default module creation semantics should take place.
+       An optional method that returns the module object to use when importing a module.  create_module() may also return ``None``, indicating that the default module creation should take place instead.

        .. versionadded:: 3.4

-       .. versionchanged:: 3.5
-          Starting in Python 3.6, this method will not be optional when :meth:`exec_module` is defined.

     .. method:: exec_module(module)